Forum Theatre and Interactive Social Research in Myanmar

 - Enhance theatre and change-making practice amongst Human Drama practitioners

-- Support programme design into 2017 and 2018 and develop partnerships
+- Support programme design into 2017 and 2018 and develop partnership

 A documentary about the new Justice oriented programme can be seen here: